A Simple Tax Guide For Heating & Plumbing Companies [Updated 2025]

 In addition to these, you may also have to pay business rates (if you’re using an office space), dividends tax, or capital gains tax.

-What are the tax bands?
+What are the current tax bands?

 For self assessment: